-applicable

-Not

-Pass Step 2 or S Step 3, or both step 2 and step 3 Step 2.
-Investment analysis (also see "Guidance on th the Assessment of Investment Analysis ver.5" [EB62 Anx5]) Determine whether the proposed project activity is not the the most economically or financially attractive, or economically or financially feasible, without the revenue from the sale of of CERs.
+Step 2 or Step 3, or both step 2 and step 3

+Step 2.
+Investment analysis (also see "Guidance on the Assessment of Investment Analysis ver.5" [EB62 Anx5])

+Determine whether the proposed project activity is not the most economically or financially attractive, or economically or financially feasible, without the revenue from the sale of CERs.

 Sub-step 2a.
-Determine appropriate analysis meth d in Step 1 generates no financial or economic benefits other than CDM related l income, then apply Option I below.
-Otherwise, use Optio ion II or Option III.
-Sub-step 2b. ······ -、 Option I. Apply simple cost Option II.
-Apply inve 1 ł analysis :: comparison analysis :: Document the costs associated :: I comparison analysis :: I comparison analysis i with the CDM project activity and the such as IRR, NPV, co 1 demonstrate that there is at least the ratio, or unit cost of se service most : Source activity can be i one alternative which is less suitable for the project ł costly than the project activity. decision-making context. the company undertaking the project activity can be considered.
+Determine appropriate analysis method:

+If the CDM project activity and the alternatives identified in Step 1 generates no financial or economic benefits other than CDM related income, then apply Option I below.
+Otherwise, use Option II or Option III.

+Sub-step 2b.

+Option I. Apply simple cost

+with the CDM project activity and demonstrate that there is at least one alternative which is less costly than the project activity.

+Option II.
+Apply investment comparison analysis

+such as IRR, NPV, cost benefit ratio, or unit cost of service most suitable for the project type and decision-making context.

+Option III.
+Apply benchmark analysis

+- standard in the market but not linked to the subjective profitability. - Only in the particular case where the project activity can be implemented by the PP, the specific financial/economic situation of the company undertaking the project activity can be considered.

 Sub-step 2c.
-Calculation and comparison of financial indicators (only applicable to options II and III): Present in the F-CDM-PDD a clear comparison of the financial indicator for the proposed CDM activity and: nalysis) is used, or (b) the financial benchmark, if Option III (benchmark analysis) is use d.
-I 1 the CDM project activity has a less favourable indicator, ther nen the CDM project activity cannot be considered as financially attractive.
+Calculation and comparison of financial indicators (only applicable to options II and III):

+- Present in the F-CDM-PDD a clear comparison of the financial indicator for the proposed CDM activity and: - ⇒(a) The alternatives, if Option II (investment comparison analysis) is used, or (b) the financial benchmark, if Option III (benchmark analysis) is used.
+If the CDM project activity has a less favourable indicator, then the CDM project activity cannot be considered as financially attractive.

 Sub-step 2d.
-Sensitivity analysis (only applicable to options II and III) :
+Sensitivity analysis (only applicable to options II and III):